 Continue or Call It

-At this point in the date, once you've already gone over all of the background information and learned a little more about on another, you'll probably be feeling a little more comfortable (even if the date isn't a match made in heaven).
-But if it's going badly and you still feel really awkward or you aren't sure how to fill the silences, you could give it one more shot with an open question or you could subtly put things to an end.
+Once you go over all of the background information and learn a little more about one another, you'll probably feel more comfortable (even if the date isn't a match made in heaven).
+But if it's going badly and you still feel really awkward or you aren't sure how to fill the silences, you could give it one more shot with an open question or subtly put things to an end.
 Likewise, if it's going really well, you could extend the date or end it on a positive note.